I. Purpose

 B. Terms of Membership

 IBCC membership is a minimum three‐year period of service.
-Members may be appointed for subsequent three year terms if they are willing to continue to serve.
-Member terms should be staggered such that no more than one-third of the appointed Committee members are replaced in a given year.
+Members may be appointed for subsequent three-year terms if they are willing to continue to serve.
+Member terms should be staggered such that no more than one-third of the appointed Committee members are replaced each year.

 If a member resigns or fails to attend three meetings throughout the calendar year, the Chair may request that the University President appoint another qualified member to serve out the remainder of the unexpired term.